mybearworld/mroew/README.md

 ## Usage

-I don't currently know of a way to install packages from GitHub, and I can't upload this to HexDocs because it requires my email adress.
+I don't currently know of a way to install packages from GitHub, and I can't upload this to Hex because it requires my email adress.
 Therefore, the way of using Mröw is a bit convoluted right now:

 1. Install Gleam if you haven't already.
 2. Clone this repository: